HebiRobotics/HEBI-ROS-DEPRECATED/example_nodes/src/Rosie_Demo/README.md

 The cleaner and more robust the segmentation is, the better results you will have with the demonstration.

-Once you have ranges for each of these parameters, note these values so you can add these to the color definitions, and then "ctrl-C" in the terminal to quit the thresholding GUI.
+Once you have ranges for each of these parameters, press "Ctrl-P" (or press the "brush" icon at the top) to open a small panel.
+Press the "export" button so pring these values to the screen so you can add them to the color definitions, and then "ctrl-C" in the terminal to quit the thresholding GUI.
 Change or add the color structure for your identified object in the `src/example_nodes/src/Rosie_Demo/parameters/colors.txt` file (these parameters are loaded into the ROS parameter server when the ROSie.launch file is used).

 The "rosie/enabled_colors" variable in this file determines which color definitions will be used when running the demo; for RGB color definitions define the (r/g/b)min/max variables, and for HSV color definitions, define the (h/s/v)min/max variables.

-(Advanced note -- you can tweak the source of the vision process programs to allow HSV segmentation as well.)
+(Advanced note -- you can use the vision process programs to allow HSV segmentation as well -- press "Ctrl-P", and then click the "HSV" icon.
+The "export" button will now print the correct values to use for HSV segmentation)

 # Starting the demo